Litanies in Zero Kelvin

 James Joyce’s one hundred letters of The Fall are a natural choice as facilitators of the transition from the old and familiar to the new and incomprehensible.

-Litanies performed in Kalevala, Russia at the Runo Singers' Museum,
+Litanies performed in the village Kalevala in Russia at the

 Photo by Illka Heinonen